NeuralEnsemble/elephant/doc/contribute.rst

 Writing the code
 ----------------

-Imagine that you want to add in existing module ``elephant/statistics.py`` some statistics calculation of a list of spike trains that returns an analog signal.
+Imagine that you want to add a novel statistics calculation of a list of spike trains that returns an analog signal.
 Let's call it ``statistics_x``.